What is ADHD?

 Right to Choose referral?

-When referring via the NHS under the right to choose, a GP appointment is the first step.
+When referring via the NHS under the right to choose, a GP or Occupational Therapist appointment is the first step.

-The GP will ask you questions relating to your symptoms to determine whether an assessment is clinically necessary.
+The Clinician will ask you questions relating to your symptoms to determine whether an assessment is clinically necessary.

-The GP will need to review your ASRS form.
+The Clinician will need to review your ASRS form.
 If you have not already done so, please download and complete: ASRS Form to complete.
+Please return this to the email below.

-If the GP determines that an assessment is required, you can advise them in the appointment that you wish to exercise your right to choose.
+If the Clinician determines that an assessment is required, you can advise them in the appointment that you wish to exercise your right to choose.

 You MUST confirm your choice of Right to Choose service.